sylviamic/python_bioinformagicks/README.rst

 * TF-IDF marker gene testing ("quickMarkers"), as in SoupX_
 * JASMINE gene set scoring, as in `Noureen et al.`_
+* Over-representation analyses (ORAs) with gProfiler_
 * Identification of genes often left ignored, like `AW146154`_
+* Cell mask generation based on geometric sketching, as in Geosketch_
-* Geometric cell mask generation based on embedding (i.e. UMAP) coordinates
+* Cell mask generation based on embedding (i.e. UMAP) coordinate bounds
 * Z-standard scaling of gene expression on a per-group basis

 Plotting: